gerane/gerane.github.io/_posts/2015-05-21-isesteroids-themeing.md

 This colors the outline of the top menu bars
 <RunspaceBarBackground>#FF275321</RunspaceBarBackground>

+This is the selection color
+<ActiveSelection>#FFFF0000</ActiveSelection>
+This is color when above selection is not focused
+<InactiveSelection>#FFBFCDDB</InactiveSelection>

 This is the menu that is hidden unless you maximize the console monochrome and gradient works the same as before
 <ScriptExpanderMonochrome>false</ScriptExpanderMonochrome>